 Melissa has developed and is a trainer in Culturally Safe Health Care and has received a certificate in Indigenous Cultural Safety in Health Care.
 She has expertise working with children, youth and families from diverse backgrounds and abilities.
 Melissa has over 15 years’ experience in intervention and treatment of mental health among children and youth.

-Melissa has expertise in the areas of trauma, resilience, and attachment.
+Melissa has experience in the areas of trauma, resilience, and attachment.
 Melissa works primarily with children living with medical trauma, anxiety, ADHD, high sensitivity and sensory processing challenges.
 She works with children who are struggling with emotional regulation, behavioural difficulties/emotional release, grief and bereavement, and struggling to cope with academics or sport related stressors.
 She has expertise working with children from refugee backgrounds and 2SLGBTQ+ youth.
 In addition to children, Melissa works with parents who are wanting to support their child(ren) with ADHD.

-Drawing from evidence-based practice to tailor treatment for clients, she uses integrative (directive and non-directive) play therapy techniques with children.
 Drawing from evidence-based practice to tailor treatment for clients, she uses child-centered play therapy, expressive arts therapies, attachment family therapies including PACE, narrative therapy, cognitive behavioural play therapy, Sandtray Worldplay, psychodynamic therapy, interpersonal therapy, EMDR, as well as mindfulness to meet children where they are in their healing journey.

 Melissa is passionate about working with children and youth.
 She loves all things creative, especially dance and expressive arts.
 She is creative, warm, holistic and strengths-based.
 Melissa believes it’s a privilege to learn about and bear witness to the inner worlds of children.
 She believes that the therapeutic relationship is integral to the success of treatment.
 The inclusion of emotional, psychological, spiritual and physical aspects of the child is welcome in treatment.